KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 == Upgrade Notice ==

+= 1.10.23 =
+Tested with WordPress 7.1.2, SiteOrigin Page Builder 2.36.1 and SiteOrigin Widgets Bundle 1.74.3.
+Corrects the widget list, the widget picker tab name, and a few FAQ answers.
+No widget, design or setting changes.

 = 1.10.22 =
 Points sites with orphaned Livemesh SiteOrigin Widgets data to a migration guide.
 No widget, design or setting changes.

 = 1.10.21 =
-Removes a WordPress 7.1 "translation loading was triggered too early" notice that appeared on sites with debugging enabled.
+Removes a "translation loading was triggered too early" notice that WordPress 6.7 and newer logged on sites with debugging enabled.
 No widget, design or setting changes.

 = 1.10.20 =
 Tested with WordPress 7.1.
 Fixes a PHP notice on PHP 8.2 and newer that would have stopped the plugin loading on a future PHP version.
 No widget, design or setting changes.